oddbird/oddsite/content/talks/data-design.rst

   - text: |
       Well that was awesome!!!
-      “If you think CSS is a dumb language, you’re a dumb language — CSS IS AWESSOME!”
+      “If you think CSS is a dumb language, you’re a dumb language — CSS IS AWESOME!”
       @MiriSuzanne thank you so much for the amazing talk!
     name: 'Nour Saud'
     role: 'Software Engineer'